FoodStandardsAgency/register-a-food-business-UI-tests/docs/contribution-guidelines/the-repository-structure.md

   Page objects are used to simplify feature files and make the elements referred to more human readable.
 Rather than referring to the element by its ID/class in a step, you can assign it to a page object name that can be used across multiple scenarios.
 This directory contains a page objects file for each page in the form, as well as one for common elements such as the footer links.

 - `src/steps`
   This directory contains the Given, When and Then predefined steps.
-You can also see the steps [here](https://github.com/webdriverio/cucumber-boilerplate)
+You can also see the steps [here](https://github.com/webdriverio/cucumber-boilerplate).

 * `src/support`
   This directory contains the functions that are used by the predefined steps.
+Note that those actions that required selecting an element have been edited to incorporate using page objects (for example [`clickElement.js`](../../src/support/action/clickElement.js)).

 ## `/errorShots`